 If you are looking for sporting action, Cork is the only place to be.
 The wide range of options reflects the enthusiasm of the people of Cork for the sporting life and great outdoors.
-Activities include walking, cycling, golf, angling, sailing, fishing and windsurfing.
+Activities include walking, cycling, golf, angling, sailing, fishing, kayaking and windsurfing.
 Alternatively, you might prefer the excitement of a live sporting event such as horseracing at Cork Racecourse in Mallow or Greyhound racing at the Curraheen Greyhound Racecourse.

 If you’re travelling the road near Blarney or in virtually any part of West Cork and you come across a group of men on either side of the road, shouting intently over a small ball, fear not, you have just stumbled across road bowling, a very popular sport in parts of Cork.
 This particular form of bowls (pronounce it bowels in these parts) has been played around here longer than anyone can remember.
 Bowls is played on the public road usually a secondary road rather than the main road.
 An iron ball about the size of a cricket ball is used, and this is “lofted” along the road by the contestants.
-He who covers a set distance (perhaps 1 or 2 km) with the least number of lofts is the winner.
+The competitor who covers a set distance (perhaps 1 or 2 km) with the least number of lofts is the winner.

 Gaelic Football and Hurling

 No trip to Cork is complete without going to a Gaelic Football or Hurling match.